maydeyn/liri-node-app/README.md

 1. Type this command in your terminal:
    `node liri.js`

 2. Make sure you have all the packages installed!
-You may do so with `npm i` command.
+You may do so by typing this command in your terminal: `npm i`

 3. Users can pick one from one of the following categories, then type in what you would like to search.

 ![Image of command options](/assets/images/command-options.png)

-### - Search for a concert ([Bandsintown](https://manager.bandsintown.com/support/bandsintown-api)):
+- ### Search for a concert ([Bandsintown](https://manager.bandsintown.com/support/bandsintown-api)):

 Enter the artist(s) name, and the following information will be displayed: